Skip to content

 View profile

 I prefer this one over its former Entry (Project Twilight) it still suffers from some of the same Problems, such as its Nature of being graphic at times, that said it's much less prevalent here.
 I really enjoyed the 7 Part of this Story, is it perfect?
 Not at all.
 But the whole Idea of the Clone Doctor is quite a fun one, which is used rather well, even if it's a bit stupid.
-The former Part with 6 and Evelyn still does put this Audio for me.
+The former Part with 6 and Evelyn still does put this Audio down for me.

 A very messy Audio with some great Things to it, but still I can't really call myself a Fan of it.